 When you trade Forex, you trade with currency pairs from two different countries.

-Here is the list of the most popular currencies in the world.
+Here is the list of the most popular and best currencies to trade in the world.
 These are also the world’s strongest currencies.

 - US Dollar (USD)